 Our dry white wines undergo a cold maceration on the skins for 6 hours in order to amplify the aromatic extraction, the tannins and the colour.
 They are pressed in a horizontal wine press and fermented quickly so as to limit oxidization.

 The grapes for our red wines our placed directly into the vats.
 The wine is pumped over daily in order to extract the aromas, tanins and colour.
 This operation consists of racking the must at the bottom of the vat onto the marc at the top with the help of a pump.
 The fermentation is followed by a 3 to 4 week vatting period after which the free run juice is removed from the vat and the marc extracted and pressed in order to obtain the press wine.

 To make our rosé wines, either the red grapes are pressed immediately.
-The obtained juices (50% merlot and 50% cabernet sauvignon) are blended and fermented before being rapidly bottled.
+The obtained juices (80% merlot, 20 % cabernet sauvignon) are blended and fermented before being rapidly bottled.

 The botrytised grapes for the sweet whites, after being hand picked, are quickly pressed in a pneumatic press and the juice goes to fermentation.

 After fermentation, the dry white wine undergoes 3 weeks of maturation on the lees.
 This method results in a rounder, heavier wine with an aromatic complexity.
 The filtered wine is quickly bottled to retain a maximum of its aromas.

 The red wines spend between 14 and 18 months in stainless steel vats before being bottled.

 It is in this storehouse, built in 2011, that our finest vintages are developed.
 The earth floor under the barrels, covered in pebbles, favours a better exchange between the wine and the humidity in the air, just as in the most prestigious wine cellars.